Skip to content

 Tips & Best Practices

-Name your vouchers clearly (e.g., £50 General Voucher vs Spa Experience – Single Use) to reduce confusion at checkout.
+• Name vouchers clearly: Use names like £50 General Voucher vs. Spa Experience — Single Use to reduce confusion at checkout.

-Train staff on the difference between SUV and MUV so they apply them appropriately during sales and redemption.
+• Train staff: Make sure your team knows the difference between SUV and MUV so they apply them appropriately.

-Test both types with a sample order to confirm that redemption behaves as expected before going live.
+• Test both types: Run a sample order with each type to confirm redemption behaves as expected before going live.